bruno-garcia/blog/src/content/posts/2021/pitfalls-of-unoptimzied-nuget-packages/index.md

 Publishing unoptimized bits also happened to Sentry's _SharpRaven_ SDK back in 2018.
 If you're using [SharpRaven version 2.3.0](https://www.nuget.org/packages/SharpRaven/2.3.0), you're running an unoptimized assembly.
 I would recommend you [upgrade it to 2.3.1](https://github.com/getsentry/raven-csharp/pull/226/files) but on that same year that package was replaced by [Sentry](https://www.nuget.org/packages/Sentry/).
 Don't worry, it's [packaged in release mode](https://github.com/getsentry/sentry-dotnet/blob/bc4c5e23eaaaa848a9a44ae05ac257a591624b24/build.ps1#L14).
 Not that you should take my word for it.

 In early 2020, I even [opened a PR to add this verification to the Sentry SDK for .NET](https://github.com/getsentry/sentry-dotnet/pull/365/files) so it would check assemblies being loaded whether they were optimized or not, and send events to Sentry when applicable.
 But it never felt like the right thing to do.
 This verification must happen much earlier, at latest during build time.
+For this reason [`UnoptimizedAssemblyDetector`](https://www.nuget.org/packages/UnoptimizedAssemblyDetector/) was born.

 ## My days are numbered